tuyennn/magento2-auto-instagram-post/README.md

 * Use Instagram API to post main Product Image of store to Instagram
 * Support configurations with #hashtag.
 * Support sort content of comment as user defined.
-* Support Manage Products Grid then decide to Post or rePost to Instagram
+* Support Manage Products Grid mass Action to Post or rePost to Instagram

 ## Configure and Manage